tweag/nickel/doc/manual/merging.md

 - instead of priorising one record to the other, Nickel prefer to be explicit and provide the `default` annotation,
-- finaly, when not annotated, it make fields read only by default (when defined) which is more secure.
+- finaly, when not annotated, it make fields read only by default (when initialized) which is more secure.

 ### Example